nanochord/dockerimage4cmsimplexh/README.md

     $ docker compose up

-> Note: Note: Creating a new container always involves password reset in CMSimple_XH.
+> Note: Creating a new container always involves password reset in CMSimple_XH.
 Make sure that the previously created /data/userfiles/downloads/.defaultpwd.lock file is always deleted from the mounted file system before a new container is created and started, otherwise CMSimple_XH will ban the default password and the user won't be able to log in to edit the content.

 ## Links